maxxiimo/coding-design/chp1-information-architecting.md

 ![][Laptop]

 Pretty bare-bones, but that will soon change.
-Here it is on a mobile device:
+Here are the various pages of the wireframe on a mobile device:

 ![][Wireframe]

-I mention this to remind you to always check mobile!
+I'm showing you mobile to remind you to always check mobile!

-NOTE: An assumption I make is that you are a proficient enough front end coder that writing basic markup for your wireframe based on the prototypes we just developed is a no-brainer for you.
+NOTE: An assumption I will make throughout this book is that you are a proficient enough front end coder that writing basic markup is not a problem for you.
 I hope so!

 ### Wireframing with Susy